Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 Far from the cumbersome, clunky crap that used to flood the market years ago, the best budget DAC today is a tiny, affordable beast that can add serious punch, panache, and clarity to your listening experience.

-As a relatively new product category, however, DACs need some explanation before you can buy them.
+As a relatively new product category, however, digital to analog converters (DACs) need some explanation before you can buy them.
 How DACs work, what factors affect their performance, and what to look for when buying them – these are all important considerations, especially for budget buyers who can’t splurge on a $2,500 Benchmark DAC.

 So in this article, I’ll do exactly that.
 I will:

-- Share a list of my top 5 budget DACs you can buy right now
+- Share a list of my 5 best budget DACs you can buy right now

 - Share a detailed guide to buying the best budget DACs